ethereum/pm/All Core Devs Meetings/Meeting 74.md

 **Danno Ferrin:** Can we take a more neutral name for blessed (ie. preliminary approval)?

-**James Hancock:** We can do greenlight.

-**Jason Carver:** Greenlit sounds too affirmative, implying it's finalized.

-**Tim Beiko:** Controversial, but how about Tentatively Accepted?

 **Danno Ferrin:** Provisionally Accepted?

-**Tim Beiko:** Bitcoin has Concept Acknowledged.

-**Hudson Jameson:** Provisionally Accepted is good.
-If there's a question, someone will write up the explanation.

-**Alex Beregszaszi:** In addition to Provisionally Accepted the name change, we decided on forming a list?

 **Danno Ferrin:** In addition to Provisionally Accepted, we should list new EIPs live on the new EIP process.
 When a Champion has a prototype ready, they should upload it there.
 In addition to security reviews.
 Also, an informational EIP covering this new model.